 Forever is a monolithic digital sculpture by Universal Everything.
 It was commissioned for the courtyard of the V&A Museum in London, and explores impermanence and ephemeral notions of time.

-Forever was conceived as a response to the museum itself, a structure full of fixed artifacts such as marble sculptures and historic design objects, Forever simultaneously echoes the aesthetics of those artifacts while at the same time is purposefully intangible.
-It seeks to evolve the idea of an artifact into something more transient, a digital art piece that has a sculptural form but is always changing.
+Forever was conceived as a response to the museum itself – a structure full of fixed artefacts such as marble sculptures and historic design objects; the artwork echoes the aesthetics of these artefacts while at the same time is purposefully intangible.
+It seeks to evolve the idea of an artefact into something more transient: a digital art installation that has a sculptural form but is always changing.

 Accompanying the digital sculpture in the museum’s courtyard was an endless series of downloadable podcasts that encapsulated the day’s musical score and visuals for local and remote visitors alike.
 The evolving visual patterns of the sculpture were also preserved in 20,000 prints based on the generative designs.

 Available for licensing, screenings and exhibitions